Christopher Plummer: 1998–2009: Established actor

 One of Plummer's most critically acclaimed roles was that of television journalist Mike Wallace in Michael Mann's biographical film The Insider (1999), for which he was honoured with several critics' awards for Best Supporting Actor, though a corresponding Academy Award nomination did not materialize.
 Plummer's other turns from this period include his roles as Dr. Rosen in Ron Howard's Academy Award-winning biographical film A Beautiful Mind (2001), Uncle Ralph to the title character in the 2002 film adaptation of Charles Dickens novel Nicholas Nickleby, Arthur Case in Spike Lee's film Inside Man (2006), and the philosopher Aristotle in Alexander, alongside Colin Farrell.
 In 2004, Plummer briefly played John Adams Gates in the Disney adventure film National Treasure.
 He also appeared in Stephen Gaghan's drama Syriana (2005), the romantic comedy Must Love Dogs (2005), Terrence Malick's historical drama The New World (2005), and the romantic drama The Lake House (2006).
 In 2009, Plummer gave a voice performance for Pixar's animated film Up where he played the antagonistic character Charles Muntz.
-That same year he also lent his voice in Tim Burton-produced action/science fiction film 9 playing elder leader 1.
+That same year he also lent his voice in Tim Burton-produced action/science fiction film 9 playing elder leader 1, and portrayed the titular character in Terry Gilliam's fantasy film The Imaginarium of Doctor Parnassus.

 In 2000, Plummer played Sir David Maxwell Fyfe in the Primetime Emmy Award-winning Nuremberg (2000) alongside Alec Baldwin, Brian Cox and Max Von Sydow, and the 1976 Emmy-winning The Moneychangers (for which he won his first Emmy Award as Outstanding Lead Actor in a Limited Series).
 That same year he co-starred in American Tragedy as F. Lee Bailey (for which he received a Golden Globe Award nomination), and appeared in TV movie Four Minutes, Miracle Planet, and a documentary by Ric Burns about Eugene O'Neill.
 He received an Emmy Award nomination for his performance in Our Fathers and reunited with Julie Andrews for a television production of On Golden Pond.
-He was the narrator for The Gospel of John.
+He was the narrator for The Gospel of John, a film adaptation of the complete Biblical book.
 Plummer appeared as a presenter in the CPAC documentary series The Prime Ministers in 2004.
 He appeared in the third episode, "John Abbott" (as Plummer is Abbott's great-grandson).